Alsaxian/alsaxian.github.io/index.md

   - Application of statistical and machine learning methods to psychomotor tests

 1. __Internship Risk Management__
   - November 2015 – February 2016, _Bank of Communications (Luxembourg)_, Luxembourg
+  - Financial data analysis, risk management, portfolio management

   He holds a Master degree in Data Science from the Université Claude Bernard Lyon 1 and a Bachelor Degree in Mathematics from the Université de Strasbourg.